Holiday inspiration currently loading...

 A Michelin-starred, family owned-and-run restaurant with luxury rooms is the location for your last two-night stop.
 Set in a 17th-century building, your hotel has, down the centuries, served as hotel, pub, coaching inn and restaurant, and enjoys an uninterrupted history of offering hospitality for over 250 years.

 The quality of food and accommodation on offer here is virtually unrivalled, and is the perfect place to enjoy your last two nights away, with the wonderful tasting menu dinner included on your first night here.

 Day Nine – Savour one last dram

 The legendary breakfast at your hotel is sure to leave a lasting impression, before you take the time to head out for the last full day of your holiday.
-Today, you’ll experience the ‘dream-to-dram’ story of Kingsbarns, the county’s newest distillery, set within the rescued former-ruins of ancient farm buildings (making sure to provide soft drinks for the driver – or we can arrange transfers for you so the drive can take the day off!) before returning to your hotel for a fabulous holiday’s-end dinner.
+Today, you’ll experience the ‘dream-to-dram’ story of Kingsbarns, the county’s newest distillery, set within the rescued former-ruins of ancient farm buildings (making sure to provide soft drinks for the driver – or we can arrange transfers for you so the driver can take the day off!) before returning to your hotel for a fabulous holiday’s-end dinner.

 Day Ten – Return home

 Enjoy a final, fabulous breakfast (maybe even in bed!) before making your way home.

 Begin your holiday in the Perthshire town of Pitlochry before heading north to your Cairngorms retreat.
 From here, journey eastwards to Aberdeenshire before ending your holiday in the heart of St Andrews.

 £1160 per person for March, April & November, £1190 per person for May, June, July, September & October, and £1270 per person in August.